 How did we get here?

 As far as anyone can tell, 1000 B.C.E. is roughly when the use of condoms was first recorded.
 Unlike today’s latex or polyurethane, the early condoms were made of oiled silk paper, linen sheaths, leather, or very thin hollow horn”.
-1885 saw the introduction of rubber to the construction of condoms, and men were told they could wash, and reuse them, until “they crumbled”.
-1912 was the start of latex condom sales and were part of the medical kits given to servicemen during World War II.
+1885 saw the introduction of rubber to the construction of condoms, and men were told they could wash, and reuse them, until “they crumbled.”
+1912 was the start of latex condom sales, which was part of the medical kits given to servicemen during World War II.
 The 1980s saw condoms promoted as the best way, outside of abstinence, to prevent HIV infection.

 If we unpack the above information, we should learn that condoms were invented to prevent pregnancy between males and females.
 Their usage has mainly been designed for and concerning penile/vaginal sex.
 This included use in protection against syphilis in the 1500s but was still aimed at straights.

 Before HIV/AIDS, only a tiny percentage of homosexual males used condoms.
 At this point, it was mainly for hygienic purposes, but some did so to prevent STD infections.
-Condom usage for our community only became recommended widely due to this new virus.
+Condom usage in our community has only become widely recommended due to this new virus.
 Interestingly, condoms still are not promoted, sold, or even marketed to gay males for use during anal sex by any latex manufacturer.
 This is because, even after 40 years of HIV, only one condom has been designed and approved by the USA FAD specifically for male anal sex.

 How effective are condoms against HIV?